)

 The contrast between the intimidating size and affectionate nature of some of the largest dog breeds will melt the hearts of many dog lovers.
 But prospective dog owners should consider the unique needs of the world’s biggest dog breeds before choosing one as a family pet.
 Big breeds often require more work and put a greater strain on the family budget than smaller dogs.

 Depending on the breed, your large dog may also need extensive training to calm its protective instincts, a grooming routine that would put Hollywood hairstylists to shame, close attention to genetic health concerns, and room to romp around.
-Here’s a closer look at the biggest and tallest dog breeds recognized by the American Kennel Club (AKC).
+Here’s a closer look at the sizes, personalities, and health considerations of the biggest dog breeds based on height and weight, and recognized by the American Kennel Club (AKC).

 These are the 10 biggest dog breeds recognized by the American Kennel Club.[1]
 [2] Only the fictional Clifford the Big Red Dog is any larger.